 Using R Studio

-RStudio could be accessed from port 8787.
+RStudio can be accessed from port 8787.
 Every user is accessible with a password in RStudio.

-Let’s confirm that RStudio is working right by installing a quantitative finance package from CRAN, the R package repository.
+Confirm that RStudio is working correctly by installing a quantitative finance package from CRAN, the R package repository.

 Execute the following command within RStudio to install quantmod.

-Now, let’s verify RStudio’s graphing capabilities by plotting the stock price of Apple.
-The graph is going to show up in the bottom right panel of RStudio.
+Now, verify RStudio’s graphing capabilities by plotting the stock price of Apple.
+The graph will show up in the bottom right panel of RStudio.

 library('quantmod') data <- new.env() getSymbols('AAPL', data) plot(data$AAPL)